dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/membership-to-core-identity.md

     ![Change Auth](identity/_static/change-auth.png)

 ASP.NET Core 2 Identity uses [Entity Framework Core](https://docs.microsoft.com/ef/core) to interact with the database that holds the Authentication data.
 In order for the newly created application to work, there needs to be a database to store this data.
-After creating a new application, the fastest way to inspect the schema in a database environment is to Migrate the Entity Framework Code First Schema to a database hosted either locally or elsewhere.
+After creating a new application, the fastest way to inspect the schema in a database environment is to create the database using Entity Framework migrations.
+This process will create a database either locally or elsewhere that mimics that schema.
 Please review the documentation specified above for more information if interested.
 To create a database with the Identity Core Schema, run the following command `Package Manager Console`, which is located in **Tools** > **Nuget Package Manager** > **Package Manager Console**

    ![Package Manager Console](identity/_static/package-manage-console.png)